fidelman/mokker/readme.md

 # Mokker
-Mokker is a simple express Reast API mock server, which also provides few methods to make your data emulating easier.
+Mokker is a simple express REST API mock server, which also provides few methods to make your data emulating easier.

 ## Instalation
 ```